RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 system:serviceaccount:workbook:cnv
 ~~~

-Let's quickly verify that this works as expected - you should be able to navigate directly to the IP address of your machine via `curl` - recalling that in my example it's *192.168.123.64*, it may be different for you, but unlikely if you've not created any additional VM's along the way:
+Let's quickly verify that this works as expected.
+You should be able to navigate directly to the IP address of your machine via `curl`.
+You may need to adjust the IP to reflect your environment's values.

 ```copy